-The power of this python tool is that it is essentially a library of plotting and analysis routines which can be directed towards any viewer.
-It attempts to standardize the interface into these functions so that no matter what viewer is in use the calls and results are the same.
+imexam is an affiliated package of AstroPy.
+It was designed to be a lightweight library that enables users to explore data using common methods which are consistant across viewers.
+The power of this python tool is that it is essentially a library of plotting and analysis routines that can be directed towards any viewer.
+It attempts to standardize the analysis interface so that no matter what viewer is in use the calls and results are the same.
 It can also be used without connecting to any viewer since the calls take only data and location information.
-This means that given a data array and a list of x,y positions you can create plots and return information without having to interact with the viewers, just by calling the functions directly either from a shell or a private script.
+This means that given a data array and a list of x,y positions you can create plots and return information without having to interact with the viewers, just by calling the functions directly either from a command line shell or from a private script.